> Louis Killen > Songs > The Leaving of Liverpool

 The Leaving of Liverpool

 Ewan MacColl sang The Leaving of Liverpool in 1962 on his and A.L.
 Lloyd's Prestige International album, A Sailor's Garland.
 A.L.
-Lloyd commented in the sleeve notes:
+Lloyd noted:

 W. Doerflinger got this nostalgic song from a well-known shanty singer, ‘Captain’ Dick Maitland, who learnt it from a Liverpool man when he was bosun on the General Knox about 1885.
 It seemed to have disappeared from its own home town, but since Doerflinger printed it, it has taken a new lease of life, and is now not infrequently heard in the city folk song clubs.

 Louis Killen sang The Leaving of Liverpool at a midnight folk concert recorded in London in May 1963 that was released in the same year on the Decca album Hootenanny in London.
 He also sang it in 1970 on his South Street Seaport Museum album 50 South to 50 South: Louis Killen sings on the Cape Horn Road, on the Clancy Brothers' 1073 album Greatest Hits, in 1995 with the Out-of-Shape Chanteymen on his CD Sailors, Ships & Chanteys, and in 2000 with the Revels on their CD Homeward Bound.
-He erroneously commented in his 1995 CD's liner notes:
+He erroneously noted on his 1995 CD:

 Collected by Alan Lomax from Captain Tayleur in Sailors' Snug Harbor, Staten Island, NY, this forebitter was a firm favourite with ships' crews sailing out of the Mersey River, especially if they hailed from the port of Liverpool.